A nine-year-old boy confronts his dreams and fears in ‘Ashwatthama’

 “The Spirit of the Beehive was one film which has stayed with me, and I decided to have a dialogue with it in the film,” Singh said.
 “I have even dedicated the film to Victor Erice.
 Also, Satyajit Ray’s Pather Panchali, Francios Truffaut’s 400 Blows and Abbas Kiarostami’s Where Is the Friend’s Home? are some other films around children which came to my mind while writing the story.”

 Ashwatthama is being screened at the Busan International Film Festival and in the Indian competition section at the Mumbai Film Festival (October 12-18).
-Shot almost entirely in black-and-white monochrome with splashes of colour, the movie follows nine-year-old Ishvaku (Aryan Singh), who spends a summer with his relatives after his mother is killed in an attack by dacoits.
+Shot almost entirely in black-and-white monochrome with splashes of colour, the movie follows nine-year-old Ishvaku (Aryan Singh), who spends a winter with his relatives after his mother is killed in an attack by dacoits.
 The sensitive child is indelibly shaped by the characters he meets and the fields and hillside that lie beyond his house.

 Singh, a Film and Television Institute of India graduate, made his debut with Lajwanti (2014), an adaptation of a Vijaydan Detha novel about a married woman’s mysterious encounters with a man and his pigeons.
 Ashwatthama is less allusive than Lajwanti, but shares a concern with exploring the intersections between reality, mythology, folk traditions, memory and imagination.